canonical/doc-docs/juju-tutorials/juju-tricks.md

 hooks/tmp/$JUJU_HOOK_NAME
 ```

-Output of the hook can look somethiing like this:
+Output of the hook can look like this:

 ```console
 Traceback (most recent call last):